 - Abolish plurality voting and adopt approval voting.

-Our current system of plurality voting means we vote for only one candidate.
+Our current system of plurality voting means we vote for only one candidate: either that Party A’s candidate, or Party B’s candidate.
 A system of approval voting would provide open access to the political arena for all deserving parties and independent candidates.
-An approval voting system allows people to vote for several candidates for an elected position, and the candidate with the highest number of votes is declared the winner.
+An approval voting system would allow people to vote for several candidates for an elected position, and the candidate with the highest number of votes is declared the winner.
+It’s simple, and we all understand it!

-Approval voting can become a check-and-balance against the cumulative abuses of the two-party system which is whipsawing our democracy in a destructive fashion.
+Approval voting can become a check-and-balance against the cumulative abuses of the two-party system which is whipsawing our democracy in a destructive, mean-spirited fashion.